MA Promotional Media: Public Relations, Advertising and Marketing

 The processes we use

 - You'll also get the latest insights from industry professionals across PR, advertising and, marketing through our visiting speaker series.
-Recent industry guests have discussed: earned vs paid media, transmedia storytelling, programmatic advertising, SEO analytics, and social media community management.
+Recent industry guests have discussed: go-to market strategies for the tech sector, executing campaigns with creator communities, and developing effective ‘social-first’ strategies.

-- We periodically host public seminars such as Critical Perspectives on Promotional Cultures, with prestigious academic speakers from around the UK.
+- We periodically host public seminars on topics such as algorithmically enabled digital advertising, with prestigious academic speakers from around the UK.

 Length